ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Default value: 16.

-## low_cardinality_max_dictionary_size {#low_cardinality_max_dictionary_size}
+## low\_cardinality\_max\_dictionary\_size {#low_cardinality_max_dictionary_size}

 Sets a maximum size in rows of a shared global dictionary for the [LowCardinality](../../sql-reference/data-types/lowcardinality.md) data type that can be written to a storage file system.
 This setting prevents issues with RAM in case of unlimited dictionary growth.
-All the data that can't be encoded due to maximum dictionary size limitation ClickHouse writes in an ordinary method.
+All the data that can’t be encoded due to maximum dictionary size limitation ClickHouse writes in an ordinary method.

 Possible values: